Skip to main content

 Open Main MenuClose Main Menu

-OSU's research in plant production and health is focused on disease and pest management methods that are geared toward the health and well-being of crops to create healthier and more sustainable food sources and to improve the economic vitality of producers.
+Focused on soil, disease and pest management methods that are geared toward the health and well-being of crops to create healthier, more sustainable food sources and improve the economic vitality of producers.

 Plant and Soil Sciences

 OSU has developed cross-disciplinary teams of researchers and Extension specialists, such as the Wheat Improvement Team, to focus on incorporating scientific advancements into products that affect the livelihood of agricultural producers.
-Examples include field-based plant breeding programs focused on small grains, turf, forage and biofuel crops.
+Field-based plant breeding programs focus on small grains, turfgrass, forage and biofuel crops.

 Entomology and Plant Pathology

-OSU's Integrated Pest Management Program has had a significant impact on the sorghum industry since 2014 by addressing key issues related to the sugarcane aphid, such as screening for effective insecticides and host plant resistance and developing economic thresholds and rapid scouting tools.
-Results have saved Oklahoma growers $6.2 to $14.4 million per year in lost grain yield.
+OSU's Integrated Pest Management Program focuses on pests related to every kind of Oklahoma row, turfgrass and horticulture crops.
+The IPM team has had a significant impact on the sorghum industry through its work with the sorghum aphid.
+The results have saved Oklahoma growers $6.2 to $14.4 million per year in lost grain yield.

 In other research